11 ft streamers

 Begin with the most difficult components

 It is best to start with the components that are most difficult to obtain, or to fabricate.
-Until these are secured, there is no reason to spend money on anything else.
+Until these are secured, there is no reason to spend time or money on anything else.

 For most of us, the difficult components will be the HV transformer, the ballast inductor and the rotary spark gap.
 Make every effort to get a used pole pig, making your own transformer entails much work.

 The rotary spark gap will be difficult without a lathe and some machining skills, or an interested friend with access to this.
 The rotary disc has to be well balanced, and that requires some precision.
 You might consider having the rotary disc water jet cut for best precision.

 Don´t use wood for anything in contact with the primary circuit.
 Wood will arc internally, so use plastic for all insulation.
 Use adequate distance between HV parts, sharp ends could arc over surprising distances.
 If you implement Richard Burnett´s charging design, primary voltages will be far over the peak transformer voltage.

 Contacts in switches or contactors can get welded together by arcing, or get stuck near contact.
 Therefore you should open at least two sets of contacts in series, before you touch anything in the HV circuit.

 Create good routines that you always stick to, before going close to the transformer or coil.
 Use an insulated stick to short the transformer secondary, and short directly over the capacitor array, before touching anything.
 Make no exceptions from that.